rdeits/rdeits.github.com/index.md

 ---
 layout: page
-title: Playing with Legos, and other activities
+title: Playing with Legos (and other activities)
 ---
 {% include JB/setup %}